HugoDumoulin0/MotifWorkBench/README.md

 Outputs of step (4) can be processed by the R script for CA analysis.

 > [1] Stanza-produced .conllu files are modified so that they do not contain underscore.
 This is normal for a .conllu file (N/A value), but is not OK for mining pattern.
-As cols can't be empty, we chose to past the form in place of every underscore.
-This property is redundant, and should be always less stringent than lemma, so it should not introduce de bias in pattern mining.
+As cols can't be empty, we chose to replace underscores by random integers.
 > [2] Mekki's scripts compute Growth Rate of patterns.
 Dumoulin's ```compute_specifs.py``` computes specificity of patterns.
 One of the (practical) benefits of specificity is that it can compare more than two corpora in a robust manner.
 Here, the specificity indice of each pattern in each texts is computing by comparing _m_ the expected frequency of a pattern's supports (i.e., sentences comprising this pattern) with its actual frequency _k_ in each subcorpus.
 The expected frequency _m_ is obtained from the frequency of this pattern's support in the whole corpus (_t_) and the number of sentences in the whole corpus (_T_), considering the number of sentences in each text (_f_); see Lafon (1980).

 ## Parameters